mustafadag84/express-note-taker/README.md

 AS A user, You will be able to write and save notes.

-You will be able to delete notes I've written before
+You will be able to delete notes you've written before

-SO THAT you can organize my thoughts and keep track of tasks I need to complete.
+SO THAT you can organize your thoughts and keep track of tasks you need to complete.

 ## Business Context